 A. Holy Names & Villa Madonna Students: Sunday, October 10th, 2021, 12:00 – 1:00pm

 What are the requirements to register?

 - Two consecutive years of Catholic education in 1st and 2nd grade* are required prior to receiving First Communion and First Reconciliation.
 The required Catholic education may be through parish religious education classes or a Catholic school.

-- Those who do not attend Catholic school should enroll in our in our Faith Formation program in order to fulfill the above requirement!
-Registration for 2019-2020 classes is now open, click here for information.
-(Note: Registration for classes does not automatically register your child for the sacrament, one must attend the Sacrament Registration & Parent Meeting noted at the top of this page.)
+- Those who do not attend Catholic school should enroll in our in our Religious Education (RE) program in order to fulfill the above requirement!
+(Note: Registration for RE classes does not automatically register your child for the sacrament, one must attend the Sacrament Registration & Parent Meeting noted at the top of this page.)

 *For youth older than 1st & 2nd grade, please contact our office to make arrangements.

 Jim Mascarenhas, Administrative Assistant for Faith Formation

 January 25th, 2022 (Last names A-M)

 First Holy Communion: